BenryBoi/FanatecLinux/README.md

 SUBSYSTEM=="hid", DRIVERS=="fanatecff", ACTION=="add", TAG+="uaccess"' | sudo tee /etc/udev/rules.d/99-fanatec-tuner.rules && sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-*Lots of [Claude](https://claude.ai) and [Gemini](https://gemini.google.com) was used to create this.
-Please lmk if there are any glaringly obvious problems with this program.

 *Disclaimer: This software is provided as-is.
 I am not responsible for any damage to hardware or personal injury resulting from misconfigured settings.
 Use at your own risk.*